department-of-veterans-affairs/va.gov-team/products/facilities/medical-centers/discovery/health-connect-discovery.md

 ### UX RECOMMENDATIONS AT A HIGH LEVEL:

 - Branded name should not be Veteran facing - All phone labels should concisely describe their purpose, e.g  with verbs and not branded internal names
-- Define what does success looks like?
+- Define what success looks like?
 Are we tracking call volume for numbers before and after for the different numbers if this is a pilot?
-- Identify what other stakeholders need to be identified so that we can sunset numbers that will be redundant?
+- Identify other stakeholders need to be identified so that we can sunset numbers that will be redundant.
 - Phone number audit to answer the following for VISN 8:
     - What is the number
     - What call center is this?